jnjackins/cmd/README.md

 * _hget_ provides similar functionality to curl(1) and wget(1)
 * _ipconfig_ combines functionality from both ifconfig(8) and route(8)
+* _sub_ provides substitution similar to s/a/b/ commands in sed(1), but using [re2 syntax](https://golang.org/s/re2syntax).
+Referencing parenthesized submatches in the replacement string with \1, \2, etc. is supported.

 ## TODO
 * Provide a VM image